milanaryal/milanaryal.github.io/_posts/2015/2015-07-04-domain-redirecting-and-url-forwarding-with-a-simple-dns-record.md

 #### Redirect main domain

 For apex/naked domains, it is recommended that you use an `ALIAS` or `ANAME` record type if your DNS provider supports it.
-Otherwise, use a plain A record, keeping in mind that the IP address may change (or more may be added).
+Otherwise, use a plain `A` record, keeping in mind that the IP address may change (or more may be added).

+For example to redirect `example.com` to `www.example.com`:

 {% highlight text %}
 example.com.
 IN  A    45.55.72.95
+_redirect.example.com  IN  TXT  Redirects to http://www.example.com
+{% endhighlight %}

+To redirect `example.com` to `domain2.com`:

+{% highlight text %}
+example.com.
+IN  A    45.55.72.95
-_redirect.example.com  IN  TXT  Redirects to https://www.example.com
+_redirect.example.com  IN  TXT  Redirects to http://domain2.com
 {% endhighlight %}

 <div class="alert alert-info" role="alert">You can find updated usage instructions and examples here: <a href="http://redirect.name/" onClick="ga('send', 'event', 'Click', 'Direct link', 'redirect.name');">redirect.name</a>.</div>